calebtnorth/lamm/README.md

 # **L**ocal **A**rea **N**etwork **M**usic **M**anager
 ### What Is It
 LANMM is a web app for managing music from across the same network.
 Also provides the functionality to upload and delete media.
 It is optimal for retail or other physical storefronts where music is custom, infrequently changed, and frequently played.
+It was created by request of my employe

 ### How LANMM Works
 LANMM runs off of the Flask framework to provide a web interface, utilizes Python's threading and subprocess modules to manage music, and uses [ffmpeg](https://www.ffmpeg.org/download.html) to play music.